deekayen/ansible-role-splunk-enterprise/README.md

 Because servers in our company haven't access to PS Galery i am download module on PC with desired access and then archive it.
 Put Psini *.zip file in place that ansible controller have access to if you have the same situation or use another ways to install it.

+#### LDAP and SMTP server
+You need this servers if you want to authenticate in Splunk via LDAP and send notification.

+#### Inventory
+Determine varibles which represented in example host.ini file.
+Aslo determine role of each VM using the following groups:
+* spl_idx - Members of indexer cluster
+* spl_mn - Manager node server
+* spl_sh - Members of search head cluster
+* spl_shd - Search head deployer server